First Steps Forward

 Costs for Training, Mentoring, Funded sessions

-Corporate Training and presentations- £220 per 2 hours, £110 per subsequent hours.
-Half day/4 hours £400.
+Corporate Training and presentations- £400 per 2 hours, £150 per subsequent hours.
 Travel costs to be included depending on location.

-Education and Inset training- £140 per 2 hours, £180 per three hours.
+Education and Inset training- £400 per 2 hours.
 Half or full days negotiable.
 Travel costs to be included depending on location.

-Coaching Funded sessions with children/adults, e.g. via schools, colleges, social services £60 per 50 minutes.
-Reports and behavioural assessments please enquire.
+Coaching Funded sessions with children/adults, e.g. via schools, colleges, social services £80 per 50 minutes (Hourly rates available).
+Travel time and mileage to be included.

 Contact me